-As at the date of this Annual Report, the Board comprises five (5) directors, of whom two (2) are Executive Directors and three (3) are Independent Directors.
-Its present composition is in compliance with the Code's guidelines where Independent Directors make up at least half of the Board when the Chairman of the Board and the Chief Executive Officer ("CEO") are immediate family members.
 Nevertheless, as the Group continues to face a challenging environment in the industry it operates in and is in the process of looking at new business opportunities, the Board will continue to require accountability and responsibility.
-Accordingly, Mr Ip Kwok Wing will be retained as the Executive Chairman for the Board to tap on his numerous years of experience in manoeuvring the Company through its current challenges.
+Accordingly, Mr. Ip Kwok Wing will be retained as the Executive Chairman for the Board to tap on his numerous years of experience in manoeuvring the Company through its current challenges.
+The Board is in the midst of identifying a suitable candidate for appointment as a new independent director of the Company.